-A 50 basis points increase in LIBOR would have resulted in an increase in intercompany loan interest expense of £9,483.
-The sensitivity analysis is applied to the borrowing rate and performed on the monthly balance of the relevant financial instrument.
+A 50 basis points increase in LIBOR would have resulted in an increase in intercompany loan interest expense of £3,000 (2018: £9,000).
+The sensitivity analysis is applied to the borrowing rate and performed on the monthly balance of the relevant financial instrument and represents a reasonable approximation of possible change.